 An audit report has exposed lack of basic infrastructure in public offices for people living with disabilities in the Federal Capital Territory (FCT).

-The accessibility audit which was carried out by the Nigerian Association of the Blind, Chapter (NAB) FCT also showed that none of the facilities audited had accessible parking spaces reserved for persons with disabilities and only two out of the ten facilities had an accessible pathway.
+The accessibility audit which was carried out by the Nigerian Association of the Blind (NAB) FCT chapter also showed that none of the facilities audited had accessible parking spaces reserved for persons with disabilities and only two out of the 10 facilities had an accessible pathway.

-Giving the breakdown of the report on Tuesday, during an advocacy visit on the Development Control office, FCT, the Chairman NAB, Mr Obinna Ekujeronye said the entrances leading to most of the facilities had slippery stairs without an alternative accessible entrance/route of travel.
+Giving the breakdown of the report on Tuesday during an advocacy visit on the FCT Development Control office, Chairman of NAB, Mr Obinna Ekujeronye, said the entrances leading to most of the facilities had slippery stairs without alternative accessible entrance/route of travel.

 “External and internal environment of all the schools audited are not accessible to person lbs with disabilities.
 This portrays the extent to which person with disabilities are excluded form programmes and opportunities that will benefit them,” he said.

-Responding, the director development control, FCT, Mukhtar Galadima pledged that his office will ensure to do everything possible to accommodate the concerns of people with living with disabilities, saying that it will ensure to make Abuja inclusive for everyone.
+Responding, the director, development control FCT, Mukhtar Galadima, pledged that his office will do everything possible to accommodate the concerns of people living with disabilities, saying it will ensure to make Abuja inclusive for everyone.